Parsing and evaluating problems¶

 allows the function expression to be written down as they are, without requiring a manual conversion to

 the MathJSON format first.
-When adding function expression to the Problem model,
+When adding function expression to the

-field is initialized with a string in an infix format, it is automatically converted to the JSON
+if a func field is initialized with a string in an infix format, it is automatically converted to the JSON

 format utilizing the infix parser.
 The infix parser can also prove useful when defining various